 - Data on the biocidal product have demonstrated sufficient efficacy against the target organisms.
 No resistance is expected. - The risk characterisation for the biocidal product family indicated acceptable risks with the proposed risk mitigation measures for human health.
-The assessment of the biocidal product family was conducted according to the common principles set out in Annex VI of Regulation (EC) No 528/2012 and considered the maximum risks to human health.
-Concerning the ED assessment no definitive conclusion is possible at this stage in line with current guidance due to indications of ED properties of one co-formulant. - Also for the environment, it could be demonstrated that the authorised uses are safe for all exposed environmental compartments and the assessment of secondary poisoning has shown that no adverse effects for birds and mammals are to be expected.
+The assessment of the biocidal product family was conducted according to the common principles set out in Annex VI of Regulation (EC) No 528/2012 and considered the maximum risks to human health. - Also for the environment, it could be demonstrated that the authorised uses are safe for all exposed environmental compartments and the assessment of secondary poisoning has shown that no adverse effects for birds and mammals are to be expected.